Wyko/essential_deathworlders/content/books/good-training-champions-pt-ii/3-tall-tales.md

 None of that required great numbers and that left them a Clan with a large cadre of Associate members, a modest set of Officers, a *much* smaller Brotherhood, and a tiny pawful of sanctioned Studs.
 They were one of the few Clans still using the old degrees in their complete form and they did so to great effect: Stoneback Associates earned and kept their status through pure merit and were strong and clever at any task they were given; Officers were some of the most sought-after engineers and technicians for both civil projects and extremely high performance, deeply skilled labor, and on top of all that were level-headed and intuitive leaders of both Clanless and their fellow ‘Backs; full Brothers of the Rites were many things, including captains of industry or peerless warriors on the Claws of Stoneback, and all had true mastery of their chosen specialties; and the Clan’s Studs were in constant demand for all of that, along with access to their unrivaled genetics.

-When the most valuable service a Clan offered was their Studs—specifically, recruiting tip-offs about their offspring and the females they’d paired with…well.
+When the most valuable service a Clan offered was their Studs—specifically, recruiting tip-offs about their offspring and the females they’d paired with... well.
 Stoneback recruited the very best cubs for themselves, and left the second picks to the others.

 Life was good and they were content with the new order of things, free to revel in themselves and their work.
 But history has never stood still.
 Given the advent of the Humans, the Dominion-Celzi war, the Hunters, and everything else?
 Gao might once again need the power and rage of the Stonebacks in battle.